mkiang/narcan/README.md

 An R package for working with [multiple cause of death micro-data](https://wonder.cdc.gov/mcd.html).

 ## Warning
-**This package is in the alpha stage.** We cannot emphasize this enough.
+**This package is still in the alpha stage.**

+We cannot emphasize this enough.
 Nothing is guaranteed to work.
-[Submit an issue](https://github.com/mkiang/narcan/issues) if you find a bug.
+[Please submit an issue](https://github.com/mkiang/narcan/issues) if you find a bug.

 ## Introduction
 Certain types of deaths, including drug overdoses or opioid-related deaths, are defined by an [ICD code](http://www.who.int/classifications/icd/en/) in both the underlying cause field and one of the twenty possible contributory cause fields.
 Therefore, in order to tabulate these deaths, researches cannot use [compressed mortality files (CMF)](https://www.cdc.gov/nchs/data_access/cmf.htm) (which contain only underlying cause of death), but rather must use [multiple cause of death (MCOD)](https://wonder.cdc.gov/mcd.html) data.